ionutale/scrypto-challenges/8-yield-derivatives/Tokenizer/README.md

      - `scrypto build` to build the WASM

-     - Fill your seed phrase in the `.env` file in the main directory in key `MNEMONIC`
+     - Fill your seed phrase in the `.env` file in the main directory in key `MNEMONIC` and fill the derivationIndex in the typescript/config.ts (it should be the position of your account in your wallet)

      - `npm run tokenizer:deploy-tokenizer` to deploy the package to stokenet (a new file `entities.properties` will be written with the new component and resource addresses created)

+## Interacting with your own Tokenizer component with your local frontend dApp (Stokenet)

-You can then run the frontend application:
+You can then run the frontend application, follow this step:

      - move to the `client` directory

      - `npm install` to install all the packages